How long does it take to get a home equity loan?

 How long does it take to apply for a home equity loan?

-When applying, you are asked to provide information about the type of loan you want to take out (loan amount), the current value of your home, your remaining mortgage balance, and demographic information, including your name, income, marital status, and social security number (SSN).
+When applying, lenders will likely ask you to provide information about the type of loan you want to take out (loan amount), the current value of your home, your remaining mortgage balance, and some demographic information, including your name, income, marital status, and social security number (SSN).

-Once you’ve supplied this information, Discover reviews your credit history to determine if you prequalify and to help narrow down your loan options.
+Once you’ve supplied this information, a lender will review your credit history to determine if you pre-qualify and narrow down your loan options.

 To begin the final approval process, you will select the loan option that fits your needs and are then asked to upload relevant documentation, including government ID and recent pay stubs.

 The process with Discover® Home Loans

 The process from applying for a home equity loan from Discover to receiving funds can be as quick as 30 days but will depend on a few factors.